fwz/fwz.github.com-source/source/_posts/A-2D-Nim-Game.md

 ### Initial analysis

-According to my primary playing experience, the following situation is to be LS (and welcome to try it).
+According to my primary school playing experience, all of the following states are LS (and welcome to try).

 ```
 1100   1001   1011   1010